 \subsection{Neuro-Symbolic Query Decomposition}

 A single text-only LLM call receives $Q$ (with answer options, if multiple-choice) and outputs a hierarchical logic tree $\mathcal{T}$ in structured JSON.
 The tree generation is a text-in, text-out forward pass.
-The exact system prompt and the JSON schema constraint will be provided in the supplementary.
+The exact system prompt and the JSON schema constraint are provided in the supplementary.
 The tree has two node types: